butachi/butachi/README.md

 - 🔭 I've been working as a senior developer at Grevo since October 2017.
 I work on the web game (Land & Pirate) and other various related projects.

-- 🌱 These days I've been learning to write applications using NextJs, VueJS, PostgreSQL, MySQL and Laravel.
+- 🌱 These days, I've been learning to write applications using NextJs, VueJS, BE Laravel and Database: PostgreSQL, MySQL

 <!--